xlcnd/isbntools/docs/devs.rst

 * ``vias`` exposes several functions to put calls to services, just by passing the name and a pointer to the service's ``query`` function.
-  ``vias.parallel`` allows to put theaded calls, however doesn't implement throttling!
+  ``vias.parallel`` allows to put threaded calls, however doesn't implement throttling!
 You can use ``vias.serial`` to make serial calls and ``vias.multi`` to use several cores.
 The default is ``vias.serial``, but you can change that in the conf file.